CircuitCraft42/c-but-not/README.md

 supplying its name as a command line argument.
 One of the most unique components of this language is also important to note at this stage: *a program must be valid C (syntactically) in order to be valid C, But Not.* This is the reason for the inclusion of declaration statements.

-A compiler to C is also in progress.
+The `compiler.py` script translated C, But Not code into vanilla C99.
+It communicates only via stdio, so you need to pipe in and out of it.
+Using the `counter` operation requires gcc extensions.